proycon/sxmo-utils/scripts/deviceprofiles/README.md

 SXMO_MONITOR		| Display "Output" from `swaymsg -t get_outputs`.
 Should be the same as the output from the `xrandr` command when running dwm.

-SXMO_NO_KEYBOARD		| Disable all virtual keyboard management, and change some related gesture behavior.
+SXMO_NO_VIRTUAL_KEYBOARD	| Disable all virtual keyboard management, and change some related gesture behavior.

 ### General / Misc.
 SXMO_VIBRATE_DEV		| Path to vibration device (see sxmo_vibrate.c and clickclack.c) [default: /dev/input/by-path/platform-vibrator-event]